MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 For more information, see [Activity table (Microsoft Dataverse)](/power-apps/developer/data-platform/activity-entities).

+## Why can't I open the survey response submission page in my browser after enabling the Data plane protection (Preview) feature in Tenant restrictions v2?

+If you enable the Data plane protection (Preview) feature in Tenant restrictions v2, the Dynamics 365 Customer Voice survey response submission page won't open in the browser.
+There's currently no estimated timeline for a fix.

 ## How can I share new feature requirements or ideas?

 You can share your new feature requirements or ideas on the [Customer Voice Ideas](https://aka.ms/customervoiceideas) page.